museumofprague/immersive_room_rider/README.md

 * Another option is to use [LightJams Spout recorder](https://www.lightjams.com/spout-recorder.html) for capturing Spout stream.
 * One more worth looking into is open source [SpoutRecorder](https://github.com/leadedge/SpoutRecorder/).

+#### Preffered video CODEC
+The best quality is achieved using NotchLC codec.
+The second, slightly worse option is HAP.
+If you can render to NotchLC.
+Info about HAP is below.

 #### Convert Video to HAP codec

 ##### Ffmpeg